Kat632/MS1-Rapier-Marketing/README.md

 HTML on all pages validated using [The W3C Markup Validation Service](https://validator.w3.org/) CSS validated using [The W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/)

+## **Code Validation Issues**

+When validating the tactics.html page, an issue was revealed in that you cannot have a h3 element as a descendant of a th element.
+Therefore I had to remove the h3 element and I have restyled **th.Rtable-cell** to mimic a h3 element.

 ** **